shayanaqvi/shayanaqvi.github.io/content/now.md

 > *Having played *Metal Gear Solid 2* before this, I found the lack of a first-person aiming view a particular challenge.
 I had to change the way I aimed weapons to cope with this.
 Instead of aiming your weapon with the analog stick, aim with the D-Pad and shoot whenever an enemy comes into your line of fire.*

-Aside from that, I've been dabbling in a few "non-story" games, or games that work without paying attention to their story.
+Aside from that, I've been dabbling in a few "non-story" games, or games that work just fine if you don't pay attention to their story.
 Those are:
 - Velocity 2X
 - Super Meat Boy
 - WipEout 2048